 Situated only five minutes from the centre of Hobart and the historic Salamanca Markets, the Conservatorium Recital Hall is the ideal venue for chamber music, small ensemble concerts, recordings and broadcasts.
-The Recital Hall provides tiered seating for 172 patrons and is equipped with a handcrafted Stuart & Sons concert grand piano along with a Steinway D concert grand piano and a Yamaha C7 grand piano.
+The Recital Hall provides tiered seating for 172 patrons and is equipped with a handcrafted Stuart & Sons concert grand piano along with a Steinway D concert grand piano.
 Tie-lines provide access our fully integrated recording studio.

 The G17 Recording Studio Area is a fully integrated layout consisting of a large control room, studio playing area, a drum room and 3 isolation booths, all with visual sightlines and tie-lines including access to the main Recital Hall.
 Each room has its own late model PowerMac workstation running Pro-Tools, Cubase and Logic connected to Digidesign and AVID interfaces.
 The studio also comes with a vast number of microphones and a mixture of digital and analog technology.